 If you are a senior data scientist or pro in predictive analytics, you would probably be using both R & Python, and maybe other tools like SAS, SQL etc. But, what if you are a beginner or just thinking about to start a career in data science, machine learning, and business analytics?
 Which one should you learn – R or Python?
 It has always been a topic of great debate among data scientists, researchers and analytics professionals.
 In this article, we will discuss R vs Python – usability, popularity index, advantages & limitations, job opportunities, and salaries.
+In this article, you will get to know r vs python for data science, r vs python for machine learning, r vs python for data analysis etc.

 R vs Python